The Scottish Laird Title – History of the Blackwood Estate

 In the 1600s the Laird of Blackwood Estate was a supporter of the Covenanters and in May 1685 Covenanter John Broun was shot close to Blackwood House.
 The martyr’s grave is located within the estate.

 In 1733 Catherine Weir, heiress of Blackwood Estate, married the Honourable Charles Hope and the family name was changed to Hope Vere.
 In 1810 the family employed John Begg as land steward and he lived on the estate with his wife Isabella, younger sister of Scotland’s national poet Robert Burns.
-The Bard is said to have been a regular visitor at the estate.
+The Bard is said to have been a regular visitor to the estate.